-Chalermchai Kositpipat is the visionary and famous artist behind the beautiful Wat Rong Khun.
-His vision of the white temple is to bring awareness to Thai Buddhism and mix Thai art with the modern world.
+Chalermchai‘s vision of the white temple is to bring awareness to Thai Buddhism and mix Thai art with the modern world.
 His dream is so grand that the project, which started in 1997, will take over 90 years to complete.
-Chalermchai is a planner and has prepared construction plans long after his mortality.
+Chalermchai is a planner and has prepared construction plans long after his death.

 Chalermchai put a lot of work and thought into this temple.
 Every detail has a riddle, teaching, or symbolism linked to Buddhist philosophy.
 There is so much detail in the design of this temple that even most Thais are unaware of the meaning.

-A visit to Wat Rong Khun starts with a superhero and a sinister welcome
+A visit to Wat Rong Khun white temple in Chiang Rai starts with a superhero and a sinister welcome

 If you are like me, a google search of Chiang Rai’s white temple shows snapshots of a glistening temple.
 At a distance, it almost looks like this temple fell from heaven.
 And so, I was surprised when I saw a superhero, followed by creepy figures at the entranceway.